-Welcome to the 2021 edition of Good Group (Australia) Limited (interim).
-This year's edition of Good Group (Australia) Limited (interim) provides illustrative interim condensed consolidated financial statements for the six months ended 30 June 2021.
-It is based on Good Group (International) Limited (interim) - the global illustrative EY financial statements prepared in accordance with International Financial Reporting Standards (IFRS).
-The global illustrative financial statements are supplemented with Australian-specific reporting requirements such as the Directors' Report and a Directors' Declaration.
+Welcome to the 2022 edition of Quality Holdings (Australia) Limited (interim), previously Good Group.
+This year's edition of Quality Holdings (Australia) Limited (interim) provides illustrative interim condensed consolidated financial statements for the six months ended 30 June 2022.
+Although the financial statements are referenced against International Financial Reporting Standard IAS 34 Interim Financial Reporting, this is equivalent to the Australian Accounting Standard AASB 134 Interim Financial Reporting and they have been supplemented with the other Australian reporting requirements of a Directors' Report and Directors' Declaration.

-While entities have transitioned to some new standards following a dynamic period of accounting change, the Covid-19 pandemic continues to significantly impact the global economy, with continued volatility in financial and commodity markets, uncertain economic outlooks, disrupted supply chains and high levels of government intervention.
+In recent years, entities have transitioned to a suite of new standards following a dynamic period of accounting change and grappled with the impacts of the COVID-19 pandemic.
+While the pandemic shows signs of easing with many countries lifting restrictions and quarantine measures, we continue to see impacts on the global economy with volatility in financial markets, uncertain economic outlooks and disrupted global supply chains.
 Throughout this publication you will find commentary on areas we have observed being impacted more significantly by the effects of the pandemic.
-For explanations of the financial effects due to the Covid-19 pandemic, see our publications for accounting considerations1 and disclosures2 in the financial statements.
+On top of this, the Ukrainian conflict has caused volatility in currency and commodity markets and significantly disrupted food and energy supply chains.
+For explanations of more accounting considerations for the financial effects of the COVID-19 pandemic and the Ukrainian conflict, see our publications for accounting considerations and disclosures1 in the financial statements.

-Good Group (Australia) Limited (interim) provides illustrative examples of the types of disclosures which may be required (where material) and follows the format presented in our annual edition of Good Group (Australia) Limited (annual).
+Quality Holdings (Australia) Limited (interim) provides illustrative examples of the types of disclosures which may be required (where material) and follows the format presented in our annual edition.
 Entities may present disclosures in an alternative format or provide more detail to improve communication effectiveness.
-Refer also Good Group (Australia) Limited (annual) for illustrations of alternative presentations commonly used in Australia.
+Refer also to our annual edition for illustrations of alternative presentations commonly used in Australia.
 Management should carefully assess their circumstances and the preferences of their primary users before preparing the financial statements.
-Further discussion on this can be found at pages 4-5.
+Further discussion on this can be found on pages 4-5.